mhu10/scPanoView/README.md

 # Single-cell Panoramic View Clustering (PanoView) #

-**PanoView** is an iterative PCA-based method integrated with a novel density-based clustering, ordering local maximum by convex hull (OLMC) algorithm, to identify cell subpopulations for single-cell RNA-sequencing.
+**PanoView** is an iterative PCA-based method that integrates with a novel density-based clustering, ordering local maximum by convex hull (OLMC) algorithm, to identify cell subpopulations for single-cell RNA-sequencing.